marcusGH/massively-parallel-apsp/research-and-planning/multiprocessor-simulation.md

   implementations.
 Alternative is using reflection to get the super constructor, which might just be possible with the non-generic version because we can't get the `Class` objects for generic classes like `PrivateMemory<T>`...
+* Adapter pattern for timing analysis.
+Make a class TimingWorker where constructor takes a Worker object :))

 TODO next: Done with refactoring generic-removal, so now get on with making the WorkerFactory and getting the WorkerCommunicationTest done